 Reed Hastings

-Despite having sold most of his stakes since then, Reed Hastings remains one of the most significant individual insider shareholders at Netflix, with ownership of over 5 million shares representing 5 million votes — worth an estimated $3 billion as per December 2021 figures.
-His larger-than-life success story has been inspiring entrepreneurs all over the world, especially those within Silicon Valley circles, where Reed Hastings is considered a pivotal figure when it comes to technical merits alone.
+Despite having sold most of his stakes since then, Reed Hastings remains one of the most significant insider shareholders at Netflix.
+He owns over 2 million shares representing 2.2 million votes, and is worth an estimated $1.5 billion as per August 2024 figures.

 Greg Peters